 I love sleep.
 Seven hours please!
-I can manage on less, but it’s hard to do anything which requires sustained energy: like getting up early and writing daily posts!
+I can manage on less, but it’s hard to do anything which requires sustained energy: like getting up early and writing!

-Good sleep creates the conditions for your to flourish.
+Good sleep creates the conditions for you to flourish.
 It sets you up to tend to what matters.❤️

 I’ve gone through a number of years of very disturbed sleep.